 Mint condition - coins from our collection

 Some research into banks in Georgian Guildford got me thinking about the importance of money to the town.
 Two periods are particularly interesting, separated by 600 years or so.
 I will cover the first of these here, looking at coins and the Guildford mint.
-I'll look at the Georgian banks in a second blog.

 Money in some form has been with us for many years, originating as trade became more established and a system of barter no longer worked.